cechandler/dissertation-paper/dissertation/diss-outline.md

 - Co-commission
 - World premieres
+- Title

+    - language and meaning
+    - connection to Schumann and German romanticism
+    - poetic images:

+        - Hunting
+        - Birds flocking
+        - Fairies
+        - Waking from dream
+        - Sunrise
+        - Maybe a hunt

+    - connection to *Walden*

 - "Subtle rhetoric": Julian Anderson on Abrahamsen's music

     - examples of subtle rhetoric in *Wald* and *Schnee*